elchs/LetoDBf/Readme.txt

  For the other values see Harbour documentation for OrdCondSet().

       leto_DbCloseArea( [ ncAreaID ] )                         ==> lSuccess
- Close the active or by numeric or by string ALIAS given workarea.
+ Close the active or by numeric or by string ALIAS given workarea, if WA was opened by above functions.

       LETO_DBEVAL( <cbBlock> , [ <cbFor> ], [ <cbWhile> ], [ nNext ], [ nRecord ], [ lRest ],;
                    [ <lResultArr> ], [ <lNeedLock> ], [ <lDescend> ], <lStay> )